Effective listeners know how important Epictetus's quote is to being a great leader:

 One of the best ways to combat this is to resist the temptation to give your ideas first.
 When you share your ideas first, it makes your team want to support your idea, whether to win your favor, or because they believe in you as a leader.

-Instead, do as John Cleese suggests in the video above:
+Instead, do as John Cleese suggests in the video above: (I love the whole thing, but the key part is 21:45 - 23:30)

 "How clever of the Japanese sometimes to plan that unstructuredness, for example, insisting that the first people to give their views are the most junior so they can speak freely without the possibility of contradicting what's already been said by somebody more important."